Tortilla Flaps

 Tortilla Flaps is a 1958 Warner Bros.
 Looney Tunes cartoon directed by Robert McKimson.
-The short was released on January 18, 1958, and stars Speedy Gonzales.
+Starring Speedy Gonzales, the short was released on January 18, 1958, and is the only short during the Golden Age of American Animation where Speedy is not put at odds with a cat.
+The title is a play on John Steinbeck's 1935 novel Tortilla Flat.

 Summary

 While Speedy is playing ping-pong (by himself), a hungry hawk named Señor Vulturo swoops down and tries to eat the mice.

 Plot

 It's Cinco de Mayo, and the mice are celebrating with their own carnival similar to the human celebration with Speedy Gonzales playing ping-pong by himself as many mice look on while a couple of the mice chat about Speedy going steady with everybody's sister.

 However, the celebration is interrupted as Señor Vulturo sees the carnival and decides to have a supper of mouse burgers.
-When his shadow is seen zooming overhead, the mice panic and flee to safety.
+When his shadow is seen zooming overhead, the mice panic and flee to safety, shouting in panic things like "El Bandito Bird!" and "El Vulturo!".
 Speedy notices the commotion and goes to ask what's going on.
 As several mice point out Vulturo and fear their celebration is ruined, Speedy assures them he will fix Señor Vulturo, "but good."

 However, one mouse points out Vulturo already going for his first victim, crying for help, and Speedy realizes that's his cue.
 Speedy is able to fly in and rescue the mouse, replacing him under his sombrero with a firecracker.
 When Vulturo discovers the switch, he's unable to avoid having the firecracker go off and burn his foot, forcing him to douse it in a nearby rain bucket while the mouse backs away praising Speedy with repeated thanks for saving his life as he retreats to cover.
 After Speedy assures the mouse it was nothing, he goes back to deal with Vulturo, spooking him into landing in the rain barrel, before asking if someone gave Vulturo the hot foot.
 Vulturo admits, then denies it happened, before suspecting Speedy of stealing his supper.
 When Speedy admits his crime, Vulturo asks him why before preparing to squash him for stealing his supper.
 However, Speedy dodges the slaps, even taunting Vulturo with some dancing and singing, before retreating back to his mouse hole while still singing as Vulturo gives pursuit, attempts to belly-slide to catch Speedy when he dives for him, then crashes headlong into Speedy's mouse hole, flattening his beak into a flat shape before Speedy wobbles it back into its normal appearance, then bugs out, leading to Vulturo giving pursuit once more.